A very common question I am asked, almost on every Android deployment I undertake in fact, is “what is Smartlock?”.

 - On-body detection

-Used correctly it can indeed offer a balance between security and convenience in genuinely trusted environments, however as it cannot be controlled granularly, it is easily subject to overuse or abuse.
+Used correctly it can indeed offer a balance between security and convenience in genuinely trusted environments, however although it can be controlled granularly via some UEM solutions in terms of the types of Smartlock available, it is still frequently subject to overuse or abuse.

 If you’re at home, at your parents or a close friend’s home, you’re in a location you trust.
-It’s very unlikely an unknown bad actor is going to walk into the living room and steal your phone.
+It’s unlikely (though not impossible) an unknown bad actor is going to walk into the living room and steal your phone.

 It’s fair to assume with the environment considered safe, trusted, you might not need to make use of authentication to gain access to your device.